-- Ben is struggling to complete a programming assignment which requires implementing an RPN calculator.
-He talks with Alice and Cathy and learn that all three students are really struggling.
+- Ben is struggling to complete a programming assignment which requires implementing a linked list.
+He talks with Alice and Cathy and learns that all three students are really struggling.
 So the three students get together for a joint coding session.
-Each student works on one part of the RPN calculator, then they combine these parts together to create the final working RPN calculator.
+Each student works on one method of the linked list class, and then they combine these methods together to create the final working linked list class.
 The three students share and copy each other's code often in order to finish the assignment.
 Each student submits the final code independently.
-Each student acknowledges the help he or she received from the other students, but it doesn't matter since they explicitly shared code. - Alice and Amy are having difficulty figuring out difficult test cases for their in-memory distributed cache.
-They post on Piazza to see if anyone has some general ideas for tricky corner cases.
-Ben and Bob figured out an interesting test case that ensures their in-memory distribute cache correctly handles replacing stale data, so Alice and Amy send their test code to Ben and Bob via email.
+Each student acknowledges the help he or she received from the other students, but it doesn't matter since they explicitly shared code. - Alice and Amy are having difficulty figuring out difficult test cases for their handwriting recognition system.
+They post on Ed to see if anyone has some general ideas for tricky corner cases.
+Ben and Bob figured out an interesting test case that ensures their handwriting recognition system correctly handles the worst case input, so Alice and Amy send their test code to Ben and Bob via email.
 Alice and Amy modify this test code and then include it in their submission.
 Alice and Amy include an acknowledgment of the help they received from the other group, but it doesn't matter since they explicitly shared code.

-Notice that the key is that students should not share the actual solutions or code with each other.
+Notice that the key is that students should not share the actual solutions or code with each other unless expressly permitted by the course instructors.
 Consulting with your fellow students is fine and is an important part of succeeding in this course.